ksaj/ksaj.github.io/Recognition.md

 It isn't self-aware.
 It is difference-aware, which is already a given in how species recognize members of the same species.

+Compare to CV.
+The classification is there, but the self-aware is only at its weakest point of evolutionary progression that relates to our current human level of magnetude.

+They've proven some speciese can recognize surprise differences, and attempt to communicate their desire to inspect that surprising difference.

+That is to say, if the change was not a red dot, but something substantial that still remains true to the expected form of the species, I expect this "self awareness" would disappear.